Five Worldviews:

 2. The Modern Wave

 This chapter encompasses societal transformations that have occurred since approximately 1500.
 The discussion is organized into subchapters on modern thought, the rise of capitalist economic systems, the development of liberal political institutions, social transformations, and cultural developments.
 These changes have significantly altered human life and continue today.
-Four worldviews—traditional, progressive, globalized, and transformative—arose from the Modern Wave
+Four worldviews—traditional, progressive, globalized, and transformative—emerged from the Modern Wave

 -